cheenu/cheenu/_posts/2016-12-21-grapes-of-wrath-john-steinbreck.md

 John Steinbreck, however, uses his sheer mastery of the spoken word to write an incredible novel.
 You, despite having nothing in common, relate to the Joads, share their misery and share their helplessness.
-The way John Steinbreck alternatives chapters between the Joad family and commentary about the transformation of egalitarian society to an inegalitarian society.

 Read it, not for the story or the setting - although both are pertinent but for John Steinbreck's writing style.
 You'll be dismayed twice - first at